SolPOCandCo/SolPOC/README.md

 ## User Guide

 A User Guide and differents tutorial are present in the tutorial folders.
-As first users, give us any feedback that will help us make the code easier for others to understand
+As first users, give us any feedback that will help us make the code easier to understandfor others users.

 ## Example of COPS use